 My legs don’t move in the mornings until my pain meds start to kick in.
 The same thing happens late afternoon as I wait to take my evening medication.

 Even with medication I struggle with mobility and pain constantly throughout the day, due to my the non healing breaks in my femurs and feet.

 My bone disease, more recently, is attacking my lumbar spine with severe stenosis, disc prolapses and fractures.

-Rheumatoid Arthritis also plays a big part in causing constant pain in my hips, hands, neck and shoulders.
+Rheumatoid arthritis also plays a big part in causing constant pain in my hips, hands, neck, jaw, knees and shoulders.